I’m organising a festival/author talk. Will you speak at our event?

 I’m from a creative writing course/university.
 Can you inspire our students?

 I have extensive experience as a leader of creative writing masterclasses, courses and workshops since I was first published in 2011.
 My teaching style foregrounds diverse genres, and clear explanations of different creative writing forms.
 My emphasis is on telling the best story, in the best way; and ensuring that students are equipped with the tools and techniques they need to write for an intended audience.
-Note that I mainly teach adult cohorts age 18+; and A-level when there is a specific interest in creative writing prose.
+Note that I mainly teach adult learners age 18+; and A-level when there is a specific interest in creative writing prose.
 Please email me with your requirements, including your date, venue details, learning aspirations and cohort.

 When are you available?